FDA Stirs Contraception Debate With OK For 'Natural' Birth Control App

 Based on a review of published studies, Polis and colleagues reported that the Natural Cycles app had a 9.8 percent unintended pregnancy rate.
 The FDA announcement, which includes the results of an additional study, noted a 6.5 percent rate.

-Polis says her research indicates that about 3 percent of women who use contraception practice fertility awareness-based methods, either alone or with other types of birth control, and their numbers are growing.
+Polis says her research indicates that about 3 percent of women who use contraception practice fertility-awareness-based methods, either alone or with other types of birth control, and their numbers are growing.

 "I think [the app approval] is largely a positive step forward," Polis says.
 "I'm relieved that the FDA has a regulatory pathway to evaluate these uses and claims."

 Kaiser Health News is a nonprofit news service covering health issues.
 It is an editorially independent program of the Kaiser Family Foundation that is not affiliated with Kaiser Permanente.
-You can follow Michelle Andrews on Twitter: @mandrews110.
+You can follow Michelle Andrews on Twitter: @mandrews110